influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/configuration.md

 as it is more efficient to filter out tags at the ingestion point.
 * **taginclude**: taginclude is the inverse of tagexclude.
 It will only include the tag keys in the final measurement.

+> **NOTE:** The `tagpass` and `tagdrop` parameters must be defined at the *end* of the plugin definition, otherwise subsequent plugin config options will be interpreted as part of the tagpass/tagdrop map.

 ## Input Configuration